-- Learn and enforce graduated licensing laws.
-Studies show that graduated licensing works.
-It prevents collisions and saves lives.
-But you must know Washington’s or Oregon’s laws to enforce them.
-Take an active role.
+Learn and enforce graduated licensing laws.
+Studies show that graduated licensing prevents collisions and saves lives.
+Familiarize yourself with your state's laws so you can help your teen follow them.

-- Set limits on when and where your teen can drive.
-Limit nighttime driving, which poses a higher risk – especially Friday and Saturday nights.
-Consider activity-based curfews (e.g., rather than “Be home at 10,” say “Be home once the movie ends”).
-Set a geographic area in which he or she can drive; anything beyond that requires permission.
+Set limits on when and where your teen can drive Limit nighttime driving, which poses a higher risk – especially Friday and Saturday nights.
+Consider activity-based curfews (e.g., rather than "Be home at 10," say "Be home once the movie ends").
+Set a geographic area in which they can drive; anything beyond that requires permission.

-- Insist on seat-belt use.
-Teens tend to use seat belts less often than older drivers and passengers – only 38% use seat belts each time they get in a car.
-Stress the importance of using seat belts and how they save lives.
+Stress life-saving seatbelt use.
+Teens tend to use seatbelts less often than older drivers and passengers – only 38% use seat belts each time they get in a car.

-- Insist that your teen follows all traffic laws.
-Instill good habits early.
+Insist that your teen follows all traffic laws.

-- Set an example.
-Teens are much more likely to follow the rules of the road if they see their parents do so.
-If you want teens to drive safely and obey speed limits, make sure you do the same.
+Set an example.
+Teens are more likely to follow the rules of the road if they see you do, too.

-- Establish expectations and consequences.
-Use the rewards or consequences you think will motivate your child.
-Consider signing a teen-driving contract, and reward responsibility.
+Establish expectations and consequences.
+Consider signing a parent-teen driving agreement, and reward responsibility.